 Step 1: Paint Your Base Colors

-First, paint the adjacent color sections as you normally would and let them dry completely.
+Paint the adjacent color sections as you normally would and let them dry completely.
+The base layers must be fully dry before you begin.
+Applying dry brushing over wet paint produces muddy results rather than soft transitions.

 Step 2: Prepare Your Brush

-This is the most critical step.
-Vigorously wipe the brush on a clean paper towel until almost no paint seems to be coming off.
-The brush should be "dry."
+This is the most critical step and the one most painters do not take far enough.
+Wipe the brush vigorously on a clean paper towel until almost no paint seems to come off.
+The brush should feel nearly empty.
+If too much paint remains on the brush, you will get a hard stroke rather than a soft feathered effect.

 Step 4: Feather the Edge

 Using very light, gentle, back-and-forth or circular motions, brush over the hard line where the two colors meet.
-The tiny amount of pigment on your brush will create a soft, hazy transition, beautifully blurring the line.
+The tiny amount of pigment on your brush will create a soft, hazy transition.
+Work outward from the boundary in both directions, extending the feathered effect two to three millimeters into each color section for the most natural result.

 Technique 2: Wet-on-Wet Blending (For Smooth Gradients)